Sesame allergy: Signs and symptoms

 Food allergies in general usually have an onset of symptoms in the range of minutes to hours for an IgE-mediated response, which may include anaphylaxis.
 Symptoms may include rash, hives, itching of mouth, lips, tongue, throat, eyes, skin, or other areas, swelling of lips, tongue, eyelids, or the whole face, difficulty swallowing, runny or congested nose, hoarse voice, wheezing, shortness of breath, diarrhea, abdominal pain, lightheadedness, fainting, nausea, or vomiting.
 Non-IgE-mediated responses occur hours to days after consuming the allergenic food, and are not as severe as IgE-mediated symptoms.
 Symptoms of allergies vary from person to person and incident to incident.

 Potentially life-threatening, the anaphylactic onset of an allergic reaction is characterized by respiratory distress, as indicated by wheezing, breathing difficulty, and cyanosis, and also circulatory impairment that can include a weak pulse, pale skin, and fainting.
 This can occur when IgE antibodies are released and areas of the body not in direct contact with the food allergen show severe symptoms.
 Untreated, the overall response can lead to vasodilation, which can be a low blood pressure situation called anaphylactic shock.
-All of these symptoms have been have been described as potentially a result of sesame allergy.
+All of these symptoms have been described as potentially a result of sesame allergy.